-- 1. Minimum of one hundred ten (110) hours of instruction; and - 2.
-Minimum of five (5) patient contacts in a clinical setting. - (4) Specific Requirements for EMS Training Entities Offering EMS Continuing Education for EMT-B and EMT-P. - (A) EMT-P continuing education training entities shall be certified to conduct EMT-P, EMT-I, and EMT-B continuing education.
-Continuing education training entities shall not conduct refresher courses, National Registry bridge programs, or remedial education.
-EMT-B continuing education training entities shall be certified to conduct only EMT-B continuing education courses. - (B) Each EMS continuing education training entity shall have a designated program director. - (C) In order for EMS training entities to assign continuing education unit credit for a program, the topic must be related to the appropriate national standard curriculum.
-Improper assignment of continuing education units may be grounds for action upon the training entity accreditation. - (D) EMS training entities that provide continuing education shall assign continuing education units according to the formula of fifty (50) minutes training time equals one (1) continuing education unit. - (E) When possible, programs shall be awarded continuing education units according to recommendations of the National Registry of EMTs or the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS). - (F) EMS training entities that provide continuing education may assign continuing education units for instruction of EMS programs according to the formula of fifty (50) minutes training time equals one (1) continuing education unit for programs taught at the provider's level of licensure or higher. - (G) Accreditation of continuing education by appropriate recognized national accrediting bodies and other state EMS agencies shall constitute approval under the EMS Bureau rules. - (5) Specific Requirements for EMS Training Entities Offering Emergency Medical Dispatcher Training.
+- (A) EMS training entities offering EMS continuing education shall be certified to conduct EMT continuing education and/or first responder and/or emergency medical dispatcher training.
+If the training entity conducts these programs, the training entity shall also be responsible for assuring compliance to the rules set forth for those programs. - (B) Each EMS continuing education training entity shall have a designated program director. - (C) In order for EMS training entities to assign continuing education unit credit for a program, the topic must be related to the appropriate national standard curriculum.
+Improper assignment of continuing education units may be grounds for action upon the training entity accreditation. - (D) EMS training entities that provide continuing education shall assign continuing education units according to the formula of fifty (50) minutes training time equals one (1) continuing education unit. - (E) When possible, programs shall be awarded continuing education units according to recommendations of the National Registry of EMTs or the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS). - (F) EMS training entities that provide continuing education may assign continuing education units for instruction of EMS programs according to the formula of fifty (50) minutes training time equals one (1) continuing education unit for programs taught at the provider's level of licensure or higher. - (G) Accreditation of continuing education by appropriate recognized national accrediting bodies shall constitute approval under Bureau of EMS rules. - (5) Specific Requirements for EMS Training Entities Offering Emergency Medical Dispatcher Training. - (A) Each training entity offering emergency medical dispatcher training shall demonstrate and document that the emergency medical dispatcher courses taught under its authority meet or exceed the requirements of a national standard curriculum for emergency medical dispatcher training. - (B) Each training entity shall comply with subsections (1)(A) and (1)(B). - (C) Each training entity shall ensure that graduating students meet entry level competence through the use of a final written examination administered by that training entity. - (6) Specific Requirements for EMS Training Entities Offering First Responder Training. - (A) Each training entity offering first responder training shall demonstrate and doc-